-(see further in "Market participants"), changed its system for backing residential mortgages.
+Developments in the housing market in Iceland for the last 10-15 years have been closely intertwined with the general economic development; the upswing that began in 2003 and ended abruptly in October 2008 with the collapse of the banking sector and the following recovery.
+In the summer of 2004, substantial changes were introduced to the Icelandic housing market.
+The state-owned mortgage lender, the Housing Finance Fund, now called the Housing and Construction Authority (the "HCA"), (see further in "Market participants"), changed its system for backing residential mortgages.
 Following these changes, the new privatized commercial banks entered the market and engaged the HCA in direct competition by offering mortgage loans with longer maturities, lower interest rates, higher loan-to-value ratio, and at a later stage foreign currency indexed loans were also offered.
 Housing purchases were no longer a precondition for a loan, which facilitated refinancing and mortgage equity withdrawal.
 These changes had a profound impact on the housing and construction sector.
 Demand for housing increased significantly, followed by dramatic price increases and a boom in housing construction which rose steadily during this period, partly since building costs rose much slower than property prices.

 Traditionally most mortgage loans in Iceland have been CPI-indexed.
 In recent years the share of non-index mortgage loans has increased, peaking at 59 per cent. during the period of July - November 2022.
-Following an increase in interest rates, the share of non-indexed mortgage loans has decreased significantly again and was 43 per cent. in September 2024.
+Following an increase in interest rates, the share of non-indexed mortgage loans has decreased again and was 51 per cent. in September 2023.

-Household debt relative to GDP peaked at 125 per cent. in 200834.
-Various measures undertaken by banks and the central government together with more strict behaviour of the households, have since reduced Iceland's household indebtedness down to 74 per cent. of GDP in 2018, or by nearly 50 percent. of GDP.
-Household indebtedness rose slightly during the covid-pandemic and measured 85% in Q2 2021 and has since fallen to 73 per cent. of GDP as of end of Q2 2024.
+Household debt relative to GDP peaked at 125 per cent. in 200831.
+Various measures undertaken by banks and the central government together with more strict behaviour of the households, have since reduced Iceland's household indebtedness down to 74 per cent. of GDP in 2018, or by nearly 50 per cent. of GDP.
+Compared with other countries with high household debt levels, this is a dramatic fall.
+Household debt as of end of Q2 2023 was 75 per cent. of GDP.